THE BEST ONLINE BIKE STORE RANKINGS

 Superstore – These online cycling stores are very large and have massive purchasing power, allowing them to sell products typically for 20-40% below the total retail price and sell all over the world.

 Discounter – These stores offer good discounts, some as much or more than the Superstores though many only in the 20% range.
-Some discounters also offer very good service though not to the level of the stores in the Premium Service category.
+Some discounters also offer very good service though not to the level of the stores in the Service category.

-Chain – Usually a well-known, large chain of cycling or outdoor stores, these sell bike gear, often focusing on bikes, at both their physical stores and online stores.
+Chain – Usually a well-known, large chain of cycling or outdoor stores, these stores sell bike gear, often focusing on bikes, at both their physical stores and online stores.
 This allows you to see, touch, or even ride display models before buying.
 Customers order online and get their gear shipped to their home or the store for pick up, what’s called “click and collect.”

 Extension – These are typically stores with a single location or a small number of stores in a concentrated geographical area that see an online storefront as a way to extend their business further to reach customers far beyond their physical location, sometimes with a unique combination of high-end or niche products.

-There are also many large cycling brands like Specialized, Trek, Giant, and Cannondale, and some of the smaller ones that sell directly to consumers online and through their own branded physical stores and bike shop dealers.
+There are also many large cycling brands like Specialized, Trek, Giant, and Cannondale, and smaller ones that sell directly to consumers online and through their own branded physical stores and bike shop dealers.
 Most sell just their own gear online and at full retail price, but occasionally, they will discount a line of theirs that is being discontinued and sell it through their online ‘outlet store’ at a discounted price.
-I have found no customer satisfaction data on these stores and have not included them in the lists above.
+I have found no independent customer satisfaction data on these stores and have not included them in the lists above.

 * * * * * *